vegaprotocol/documentation/docs/node-operators/get-started/setup-block-explorer.md

 Download the Vega binary from the [Vega release page](https://github.com/vegaprotocol/vega/releases).

 You have to download the binary for the specific version in which the network has been started from block 0.
-For mainnet, that binary is [v0.71.4](https://github.com/vegaprotocol/vega/releases/tag/v0.71.4).

 ```shell
 wget https://github.com/vegaprotocol/vega/releases/download/v0.71.4/vega-linux-amd64.zip